How authors can resume writing without losing time or momentum

 4) Begin the Next Part: Though we psychologically want to stop at the end of a section or chapter, resist that impulse, no matter how satisfying.
 Start the next part, even if it’s just a sentence or two.
 Bonus points if you stop in midsentence.

-These six tips help me to pick up my writing were I left off without wasting time or losing momentum.
+These six tips help me to pick up my writing where I left off without wasting time or losing momentum.
 I hope they help you to do the same.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!